Welcome to the Checklens GmbH website.

 - to personalise the services for users of the website by temporarily storing search parameters;

-- to arrange appointments and fulfil contracts (Art.
-6 lit. b GDPR), for billing purposes and for customer service.
+- to arrange appointments and fulfill contracts (Art.
+6 lit. b GDPR), for billing purposes and for customer service;

-If you contact us by e-mail or telephone, your inquiry including all personal data (name, inquiry) resulting from it will be stored and processed by us for the purpose of processing your request.
+If you contact us by e-mail, telephone or contact form your inquiry including all personal data (name, inquiry, application) resulting from it will be stored and processed by us for the purpose of processing your request.
 We will not pass on this data without your consent.

 We process your personal data, such as name, telephone number, e-mail address and business address, as far as necessary for the duration of the entire business relationship (from the initiation, processing to the termination of a contract) and furthermore in accordance with the legal storage and documentation obligations, which result from the Austrian Enterprise Code (UGB), the Federal Fiscal Code (BAO), among others, as well as until the end of any legal dispute, ongoing warranty and guarantee periods, etc. if no longer periods are provided for by law, your data will be stored for a maximum of 1 year, sometimes much shorter, and then deleted.